Axial compressor: Surge

-In the plot of pressure-flow rate the line separating graph between two regions- unstable and stable is known as the surge line.
-This line is formed by joining surge points at different rpms.
-Unstable flow in axial compressors due to complete breakdown of the steady through flow is termed as surging.
+In the plot of pressure-flow rate, the line separating graph between two regionsunstable and stableis known as the surge line.
+This line is formed by joining surge points at different rotational speeds.
+Surging is the unstable flow in axial compressors due to complete breakdown of the steady through flow.
 This phenomenon affects the performance of compressor and is undesirable.

 Surge cycle

 The following explanation for surging refers to running a compressor at a constant speed on a rig and gradually reducing the exit area by closing a valve.
 What happens, i.e. crossing the surge line, is caused by the compressor trying to deliver air, still running at the same speed, to a higher exit pressure.
 When the compressor is operating as part of a complete gas turbine engine, as opposed to on a test rig, a higher delivery pressure at a particular speed can be caused momentarily by burning too-great a step-jump in fuel which causes a momentary blockage until the compressor increases to the speed which goes with the new fuel flow and the surging stops.

-Suppose the initial operating point D ($\dot{m}, P_D\,$) at some rpm N. On decreasing the flow-rate at same rpm along the characteristic curve by partial closing of the valve, the pressure in the pipe increases which will be taken care by increase in input pressure at the compressor.
-Further increase in pressure till point P (surge point), compressor pressure will increase.
-Further moving towards left keeping rpm constant, pressure in pipe will increase but compressor pressure will decrease leading to back air-flow towards the compressor.
+Suppose the initial operating point D ($\dot{m}, P_D\,$) at some rotational speed N. On decreasing the flow-rate at same rotational speed along the characteristic curve by partial closing of the valve, the pressure in the pipe increases which will be taken care by increase in input pressure at the compressor.
+With further increase in pressure up to point P (surge point), compressor pressure will increase.
+Further moving towards left keeping rotational speed constant, pressure in pipe will increase but compressor pressure will decrease leading to back air flow towards the compressor.
 Due to this back flow, pressure in pipe will decrease because this unequal pressure condition cannot stay for a long period of time.
-Though valve position is set for lower flow rate say point G but compressor will work according to normal stable operation point say E, so path E-F-P-G-E will be followed leading to breakdown of flow, hence pressure in the compressor falls further to point H($P_H\,$).
-This increase and decrease of pressure in pipe will occur repeatedly in pipe and compressor following the cycle E-F-P-G-H-E also known as the surge cycle.
+Though valve position is set for lower flow rate say point G but compressor will work according to normal stable operation point say E, so path E–F–P–G–E will be followed leading to breakdown of flow, hence pressure in the compressor falls further to point H($P_H\,$).
+This increase and decrease of pressure in pipe will occur repeatedly in pipe and compressor following the cycle E–F–P–G–H–E also known as the surge cycle.

 This phenomenon will cause vibrations in the whole machine and may lead to mechanical failure.
 That is why left portion of the curve from the surge point is called unstable region and may cause damage to the machine.
 So the recommended operation range is on the right side of the surge line.